cklim83/test_md/03_rb130_rb139/closure.md

 echo_with_yield("hello!")                          # => LocalJumpError: no block given (yield)
 ```

-To allow methods to be flexible enough to be invoked with and without a block, we can use `Kernel#block_given?` as a conditional guard for the `yield` keyword.
-Since this method only returns `true` when a block has been passed in, we will not run into the situation of yielding to an non-existence block.
+To allow methods to be flexible enough to be invoked with or without a block, we can use `Kernel#block_given?` as a conditional guard for the `yield` keyword.
+Since this method only returns `true` when a block has been passed in, we will not run into the situation of yielding to an non-existent block.
 ```ruby
 def echo_with_yield(str)
   yield if block_given?